|Nutritional Guidelines (per serving)|

 To make the egg foo yung sauce, bring the chicken broth to a boil over medium heat.
-Stir in the soy sauce, rice wine (or sherry), sesame oil, and pepper to taste.
+Stir in the soy sauce, rice wine, sesame oil, and pepper to taste.
 Turn up the heat slightly and add the dissolved cornstarch-water mixture, stirring quickly to thicken.

 Move the saucepan to another burner and keep warm on low heat while preparing the egg foo yung omelet.